eclipse-ditto/ditto/documentation/src/main/resources/_posts/2022-03-03-wot-integration.md

 ---

-The upcoming Eclipse Ditto **version 2.4.0** will add support for [W3C WoT (Web of Things)](https://www.w3.org/WoT/) integration by referencing to WoT Thing Model in Ditto managed twins describing the Things' capabilities.
+The upcoming Eclipse Ditto **version 2.4.0** will add support for [W3C WoT (Web of Things)](https://www.w3.org/WoT/) integration by referencing WoT Thing Model in Ditto managed twins describing the Things' capabilities.

-By integrating WoT, Ditto does a big step forward towards:
+By integrating WoT, Ditto takes a big step forward towards:
 * increased interoperability
 * introspection of twins to find out their capabilities
-    * which `properties` are provided and their data types and formats
+    * which `properties` are provided and their data type and format
-    * which `actions` can be invoked on the devices, including their expected input/output data types and formats
+    * which `actions` can be invoked on the devices, including their expected input/output data type and format
     * which `events` the devices are able to emit, including their data type and format
 * addition of semantic context to Ditto managed digital twins and their capabilities
 * description of Ditto twin HTTP APIs in an open, established, well specified, "web optimized", active IoT standard